Written by Raymond Salas

 "This pose is deceptively simple.
 Five minutes of Savasana removes mental and physical fatigue and soothes the sympathetic nervous system." - Dr. Frank Lipman

-Here is how to practice Savasana.
+Here's how to practice Savasana.

 - Darken your bedroom.